Mellanox/libvma/README.txt

 Default value is 0

 VMA_RX_UDP_POLL_OS_RATIO
-The above param will define the ratio between VMA CQ poll and OS FD poll.
+The above parameter will define the ratio between VMA CQ poll and OS FD poll.
 This will result in a single poll of the not-offloaded sockets every VMA_RX_UDP_POLL_OS_RATIO offloaded socket (CQ) polls.
 No matter if the CQ poll was a hit or miss.
 No matter if the socket is blocking or non-blocking.